Peru president imposes curfew in Lima, Callao after protests

 "In view of the acts of violence that some groups have wanted to create... and in order to reestablish peace... the Council of Ministers has approved the declaration of citizen immobility (curfew) from 2:00 am to 11:59 pm on Tuesday, April 5," he said in a televised message.

-Several violent incidents, including the burning of toll booths on highways, looting in stores and clashes between protesters and police occurred during the first such stoppage faced by Castillo's leftist government.
+There have been several violent incidents during recent protests, including the burning of toll booths on highways, looting and clashes with police.

-Protesters had also blocked the Pan-American highway, the country's most important transport and traffic artery snaking north to south, and school had been suspended.
+Protesters had also set fire to tires and blocked the Pan-American highway, the country's most important transport and traffic artery snaking north to south, and school was suspended.

-"I call for calm and serenity," he said during his brief appearance on television.
+"I call for calm and serenity," the leftist president said during his brief appearance on television.

 "Social protest is a constitutional right, but it must be done within the law."